SirGarhi/garhis-grotto-foundry/docs/character_paths/Angelo.md

 Beautiful and Terrible, *Blooming Rose* is imbued with the vast power of an ancient Fey Lord who died of a broken heart brought on by unrequited love.
 It is said that the flower petals manifested by the blade are those that fall from the bushes which grow around his grave.

-If a feature has a prerequisite it will be listed in (parentheses) after the feature name.
+The name and description of each feature along the path is listed below.
+If a feature has a prerequisite it will be listed in (parentheses) after the name of the feature.

 # Path Features
 ## Tier 1